 Programs and Services

 The Marshall Center for Intercultural Learning offers a variety of programs and services to the entire college community.
-The Intercultural Pre-Orientation program and New Student Orientation program traditionally kick off the academic year, which is filled with academic, social and cultural events that support Wheaton College's academic mission.
+The Intercultural Pre-Orientation program and CORE (Campus Orientation and Registration Experience) traditionally kick off the academic year, which is filled with academic, social and cultural events that support Wheaton College's academic mission.

 The work of the Marshall Center is best understood through a three-part model of "ABCs."* We strive to: